NATO chief Stoltenberg calls for Turkish-Greek dialogue on East Med tensions

-The NATO chief on Wednesday called for dialogue to ease tensions in the Eastern Mediterranean.
+The NATO chief called for dialogue to ease tensions in the Eastern Mediterranean.

 "Turkey and Greece have both been important NATO allies for many years.
-We need to find a way to resolve the situation in the Eastern Mediterranean based on the spirit of allied solidarity," Jens Stoltenberg said ahead of the European Union defense ministers' informal meeting in Berlin.
+We need to find a way to resolve the situation in the Eastern Mediterranean based on the spirit of allied solidarity," Jens Stoltenberg said ahead of the European Union defense ministers' informal meeting in Berlin on Wednesday.

 The meeting will discuss the latest situation in the Eastern Mediterranean, Libya, Mali and Belarus.